-Prerequisites or Corequisite: INTR 120 or ASL 120 or FL 180 with a grade of "C" or higher the Deaf Community, significant events and figures in Deaf History, and basic norms and values of Deaf Culture.
+This course will prepare students to develop and recognize the diversity within the Deaf Community, significant events and figures in Deaf History, and basic norms and values of Deaf Culture.
 Students will examine and compare Deaf Culture and hearing culture in America.
 The daytime sections are open only to students in the interpreter training program.
 3 hrs./wk.
 INTR 145 and ASL 145 are the same course; do not enroll in both.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$10 to 50.